Australian Crop Report: February edition

-Winter crop production in Victoria is forecast to decrease by 51% in 2018–19 to 3.7 million tonnes, the lowest since 2015–16.
-Planted area is estimated to have fallen by 12% because significant area planted to wheat and canola for grains and oilseed production was cut for hay.
+Winter crop production in Victoria is estimated to have decreased by 51% in 2018–19 to around 3.7 million tonnes, the lowest since 2015–16.
+Planted area is estimated to have fallen by 13% because significant area planted to wheat and canola for grains and oilseed production was cut for hay.

-Wheat production is forecast to decrease by 51% in 2018–19 to around 2 million tonnes.
-The average yield is forecast to fall by 46% to 1.4 tonnes per hectare.
+Wheat production is estimated to have declined by 51% in 2018–19 to around 2 million tonnes.
+The average yield is estimated to have fallen by 46% from the high level achieved in 2017–18.

-In 2018–19 barley production is forecast to fall by 48% to 1.1 million tonnes due to a 46% decline in average yields.
+barley production is estimated to have fallen by 48% to 1.1 million tonnes mainly because of a 46% decline in the average yield.

 Table 9 Winter crop forecasts, Victoria, 2018–19